ibm-cloud-docs/Cloudant/guides/database_partitioning.md

 {: #finding-all-readings-for-a-piece-of-infrastructure}

 As our partitions are infrastructure-based, we can use `_all_docs` for a partition.
-For example, query for all readings for the `bridge-1234` infrastructure piece by using the following command:
+For example, query all readings for the `bridge-1234` infrastructure piece by using the following command.

 ```
 curl -XGET \